In this step, you will learn how to review your first student.

 On the left side of the screen, you will see the students view/version of the digital test where you can view the exercise, the question and the students answer.
 The students answer is shown in the box.
 Below the box, you will also be shown how many other students submitted the same answer.

-On the right side of the screen, you can also see the exercise name and question name, the current amount of points and the reviewer who graded the question.
+On the right side of the screen, you can see the exercise name and question name, the learning objective (only if your school uses objectives), the current amount of points and the reviewer who graded the question.

 How to award points